run-llama/llama_index/docs/optimizing/basic_strategies/basic_strategies.md

 Depending on the type of data you are indexing, or the results from your retrieval, you may want to customize the chunk size or chunk overlap.

-When documents are ingested into an index, the are split into chunks with a certain amount of overlap.
+When documents are ingested into an index, they are split into chunks with a certain amount of overlap.
 The default chunk size is 1024, while the default chunk overlap is 20.

 Changing either of these parameters will change the embeddings that are calculated.
 A smaller chunk size means the embeddings are more precise, while a larger chunk size means that the embeddings may be more general, but can miss fine-grained details.